 - Wages from missed work time

 However, the local courts do look differently on cases where the victim knew the driver was drunk.
 A good lawyer will handle your case very differently depending on the specifics of what happened.
-At John Foy & Associates, we have a strong record of winning financial recoveries for our clients, even in difficult circumstances.
+We have a strong record of winning financial recoveries for our clients, even in difficult circumstances.

 The impaired driver is always the one who is responsible.
 In some cases, however, there may be other parties who share liability as well.
 These can include:

 - A bar or restaurant that knowingly over-served the driver